NoorulHuda-Mali/HeatGuard-FortyGuard/README.md

 ## How the risk score is calculated

-FortyGuard's API (the sponsor API this was built against) provides raw environmental layers — temperature, humidity, solar/heat-index parameters — but does not compute a risk classification itself.
-That layer is built on top, using a heat-index style formula (temperature + humidity → apparent temperature), banded into the five levels above, in the same spirit as the National Weather Service's HeatRisk scale.
+This prototype pulls hourly temperature and humidity from a weather API and computes its own heat-index and risk-score layer on top, using a heat-index style formula (temperature + humidity → apparent temperature), banded into the five levels above, in the same spirit as the National Weather Service's HeatRisk scale.

+FortyGuard's environmental parameters API (temperature, humidity, solar/heat-index layers) was the intended data source for this hackathon and is the natural next integration — see the `// Swap this for a live FortyGuard-backed feed` comment in `heatRiskAgent.js` for the intended swap-in point.

 ## Running it locally